Lego Monkie Kid: Season 4 sets

-In November 2022, The Lego Group revealed at the China International Import Expo a brand new set titled the "Monkey King Ultra Mech" will be released in January 2023 and based on fourth season.
-The set consists of 1705 pieces with 6 minifigures.
-The set included Lego minifigures of Monkey King, Monkie Kid, Mr Tang, Golden-Winged Eagle, Azure Lion and Yellow Tusk Elephant.
-In addition, five new sets including Monkie Kid's Combi Mech, Mei's Dragon Jet, Yellow Tusk Elephant and Monkie Kid's Team Hideout were released as well.
-In addition, a promotional polybag set namely Monkey King Marketplace was released as well.
-Monkie Kid's Combi Mech and Mei's Dragon Jet can combine.
-Monkie Kid's Team Hideout and The City of Lanterns can combine into the largest set.
+In November 2022, The Lego Group revealed at the China International Import Expo a brand new set titled the "Monkey King Ultra Mech", which was based on fourth season.
+The set was released on January 1, 2023.
+The set consists of 1705 pieces with 6 Lego minifigures of Monkey King, Monkie Kid, Mr Tang, Golden-Winged Eagle, Azure Lion and Yellow Tusk Elephant.
+In addition, four new sets including Monkie Kid's Combi Mech, Mei's Dragon Jet, Yellow Tusk Elephant and Monkie Kid's Team Hideout were revealed in December and were set to release on that date as well.
+A promotional polybag set titled Monkey King Marketplace was also released on that date.
+Monkie Kid's Combi Mech and Mei's Dragon Jet can combine, and Monkie Kid's Team Hideout and The City of Lanterns can also combine into the largest set.

+In May 2023, four additional sets were revealed and were released on June 1, 2023.
+The sets included are Monkie Kid's Cloud Airship, Mei's Guardian Dragon, The Mighty Azure Lion and Dragon of the East Palace.

+Fifth anniversary sets

+In November 2023, The Lego Group revealed a brand new LEGO set titled "Megapolis City", which is based on the city originating from the LEGO Monkie Kid cartoon series.
+Three more sets were revealed on December 1, 2023, and these were titled "Creative Vehicles", "Monkie Kid's Mini Mech", and "Mei's Dragon Mech".
+All four of these sets were made for the fifth anniversary of the LEGO theme and were released on January 1, 2024.

+Season 5 sets

+In May 2024, four sets accompanying the fifth season of the series were revealed.
+These sets are titled "Monkie Kid's Team Power Truck", "Nine-Headed Beast", "Nezha's Ring of Fire Mech", and "Celestial Pagoda".
+The sets were released worldwide on June 1, 2024, with the United States and Canada receiving them on August 1, 2024.

 Lego BrickHeadz sets

-A Monkey King set was released as part of Lego BrickHeadz theme on 1 August 2020.
+A Monkey King set was released as part of Lego BrickHeadz theme on August 1, 2020.
 The set consists of 175 pieces and a baseplate.
 The set included a Golden Staff.
-On December 31, 2021, the set got retired in the Lego stores at the end of 2021.
+On December 31, 2021, the set was retired.